thun88/css/src/docs/layout.md

 ## Layout with Gutters

-A layout with gutters helps you layout out content and maintain consistent spacing between elements.
+A layout with gutters helps you layout content and maintain consistent spacing between elements.
 Use layout class `.fnd-row--gutter` to create a layout row with a gutter.
 There are two different sizes of gutters (Small and Large) which are automatic based on the breakpoint size classes you're using.
+Below are standard, recommended SoHo layouts which will provide the best flexibility and content structure for most applications.

 <div class="example">
     <div class="fnd-row--gutter example-row">